The studio

 Software should serve the mission, not survive it.

-Most third-sector organisations build their work around their software.
+Most small organisations build their work around their software.
 We build the other way round.

 Sector knowledge isn't optional.

-We work only with organisations whose context we understand.
-We’ve sat in third-sector SMTs, written board papers, navigated funder reporting, lived inside the operational realities of charity work.
+We work only with organisations whose context we understand, in the third sector and small business alike.
+We've sat in SMTs, written board papers, navigated funder reporting, and lived the operational reality of running lean.
 That context shows up in every decision the software makes.

 Long relationships, not transactions.